jgm/texmath/README.md

 Alternatively, you can use the `convert-batch` endpoint to pass in a JSON-encoded list of conversions and get back a JSON-encoded list of results.

+If you rename `pandoc-server` to `pandoc-server.cgi`, it will function as a CGI program that accepts POST requests.

 # Generating lookup tables